MasonEgger/website/docs/about/index.md

 putting it here just to keep everything together.
 If you need a bio for me, please take this one_.

-Mason is currently a Sr. Technical Curriculum Developer at Temporal.io who specializes in building community, developer-focused educational content, distributed systems, and Python.
+Mason is currently a Sr. Technical Curriculum Developer at Temporal Technologies who specializes building community, developer-focused educational content, distributed systems, and Python.
 Prior to his work at Temporal he launched Developer Relations at Gretel.ai as the Lead Developer Advocate, and was a Developer Advocate at DigitalOcean specializing in Infrastructure-as-a-Service technologies.
-His engineering experience includes time as an SRE helping build and maintain a highly available hybrid multi-cloud PaaS.
-He's an avid programmer, speaker, educator, and writer/blogger.
+He’s an avid programmer, speaker, educator, and writer/blogger.
 He is an organizer of PyTexas, President of the PyTexas Foundation, and actively contributes to open source projects.
-In his spare time, he enjoys reading, camping, kayaking, and exploring new places.

 ## [My Resume](../static/docs/MasonEgger-resume.pdf) {.mme-button .mme-button--primary}